jackyzha0/quartz/content/Meta/Moves/Cleric.md

 You start with 2 Invocations known (see Page 49).
 <span class="move-trigger">When you Level Up,</span> you can choose to Learn a New Invocation
 instead of another benefit.
 If you do, you also regain your deity’s Favor
-if you don’t already have it.
-While one Invocation is Ongoing, you can’t
+if you don’t already have it. <span class="move-trigger">While one Invocation is Ongoing,</span> you can’t
 use another.
 You can end an Ongoing Invocation whenever you wish.

 ## Advanced Moves